-What do you do when you encounter a car accident?
+What do you do in a car accident?

 If you’re the first to arrive at a car accident, you must be prepared to help, without putting yourself or others in danger.
 Though the collision has already occurred, there’s always potential for the accident to escalate, especially if it occurred near a busy roadway or at night.